 Folder Disappeared from External Hard Drive?
 Fixed!

-Seeking ways to fix the issue of folder disappeared from external hard drive?
-Get five methods to recover the hidden/deleted/lost folders on this page.
+Seeking ways to fix the issue "folder disappeared from external hard drive"?
+Here are 5 effective methods to recover hidden/deleted/lost folders along with step-by-step guides.

 Why do files/folders disappear from external hard drive?